-A new project is working to put records of the United States Colored Troops—regiments of African-American soldiers that included large numbers of men who had been slaves at the start of the Civil War—online.
+A new project is working to put records of the United States Colored Troops—regiments of African-American soldiers that included large numbers of men who had been enslaved at the start of the Civil War—online.

 Just a few weeks prior to the Battle of Gettysburg, the Union Army officially created the United States Colored Troops (USCT).
 However, details of these estimated 200,000 men who fought in the conflict are not easily accessible.
 While the army kept records of their backgrounds and where they fought as well as their fates and fortunes, they reside, in paper format, in the National Archives Building in Washington, DC.